 Life on a tall ship never stops.
 As you are with us on your relaxing holiday in Tenerife, Canary Islands, life on board is also more laid back.
 When not sightseeing you can jump into the marina’s secure swimming pool for a refreshing swim or sunbathe and relax on the deck or in the hammock.

-The day starts at 9am with breakfast of your choice.
-You are then welcome to join your selected excursions.
-Lunch is served at 2pm and cooked dinner at 8pm.
+The day starts with breakfast of your choice served between 8.30am and 10.am.
+Lunch is served from 12pm to 2pm and cooked dinner at 8pm.
 You will be served tea and coffee throughout the day together with a selection of cakes and biscuits.

 Be aware of the activities around you